I’ve worked with many structural engineers and know how much value they bring to commercial projects.

 Can I remove a load-bearing wall myself?

-It’s possible to remove a load-bearing wall yourself, but you should take advice from your structural engineer, who will tell you how to go about it.
+Removing a load-bearing wall yourself is possible, but you should take advice from a structural engineer, who will tell you how to do it.
 They’ll walk you through the following three significant steps:

 1. Propping the floors

 3. Inserting the beam

 You’ll need help, that’s for sure.
 The beam can weigh more than 100kg, and you must place it accurately on the support walls so it’s level.

 Would it be a problem if I didn’t get an approval notice or completion certificate for the work?